 Jean's powers have started to developed into what would soon be the Phoenix, as a result of Magneto's machine.
 At the beginning of the film, Jean is watching over the students on a field trip to a museum.
 She tells Scott that she has been having bad dreams and that her telepathy has been growing stronger, and that since the event on Liberty Island her powers have been increasing.
 While on the run from the U.S. Air Force, in the X-Jet, Jean shows Phoenix like powers when she destroys a missile, causing her eyes to glow fire red.
 When she fights Cyclops who is under William Stryker's control, and is able to telekinetically shield herself from Cyclops' optic beam before dispersing it and scattering the energy about, causing it to destroy the dam's structural integrity, a red glow seems to come off of Jean at this point.
 Her power apparently reaches Phoenix level as she repairs the X-Jet wit her mind, lifts the jet into the air, telepathically stops Nightcrawler's teleportation to prevent him from rescuing her, and communicates with Cyclops through Professor X by telepathy, all while she holds back the resulting massive tidal wave from the dam's collapse.
 Jean is engulfed by fire at this point and, once she's sure she's gotten the X-Men out of danger, closes her eyes and lets the waters crash onto her.
 At the end of the movie as Jean narrates an explanation of evolution you can see a symbol of the Phoenix Force below the surface of the water.

-She appears through out the entire movie in Wolverine dreams, defying or guiding him.
+She appears through out the entire movie in Wolverine's dreams, defying or guiding him.
 By the end of the movie, Wolverine finally let her go as she vanish in white light (Probably a reference of the White Hot Room).
-Whatever this Jean is the real Jean from beyond the grave o just an alucination of Logan remains unclear.
+Whether this Jean is the real Jean from beyond the grave, or just a hallucination of Logan remains unclear.

 X-Men: Next Dimension